mehulagg/gitlab/doc/user/project/protected_branches.md

 - It prevents **anyone** from force pushing to the branch.
 - It prevents **anyone** from deleting the branch.

-NOTE:
+**Permissions:**

-A GitLab administrator is allowed to push to the protected branches.
+- GitLab administrators are allowed to push to the protected branches.

-NOTE: **Note:**
-A user with the [Developer role](../permissions.md) is allowed to create a project in a group, but might not be allowed to initially push to the `master` branch (depending on the configuration of the instance).
+- Users with [Developer permissions](../permissions.md) are allowed to create a project in a group, but might not be allowed to initially push to the `main` branch (depending on the configuration of the instance).

+The default branch protection level is set in the [Admin Area](../admin_area/settings/visibility_and_access_controls.md#default-branch-protection).

 See the [Changelog](#changelog) section for changes over time.

-The default branch protection level is set in the [Admin Area](../admin_area/settings/visibility_and_access_controls.md#default-branch-protection).

 ## Configuring protected branches